MGSA logo

 The Symposium will convene on Thursday October 17, 2024 - Sunday, October 20, 2024.
 Local Arrangements will be directed by Faculty Director of the Seeger Center, Dimitri H. Gondicas, with the support of several faculty and scholars on campus focused on Modern Greek Studies as well as the very capable staff of the Seeger Center.
 In addition to multiple scholarly sessions there will be many opportunities to attend cultural activities and social gatherings throughout the symposium.
 With easy access from New York and Philadelphia, the Symposium will be sure to attract participants from throughout North America and around the world.

-To register for the sumposium now please follow this link →
+To register for the symposium now please follow this link →

 28th MGSA SYMPOSIUM KEYNOTE ADDRESS